Last Updated on by Mitch Rezman

-Which means just because you have had birds for 50 years, you are not necessarily an expert.
+This means just because you have had birds for 50 years, you are not necessarily an expert.

 My review of each influencer is based upon what they bring to the table in terms of how much information of value they provide.

-Unfortunately we saw lots of bad information which we did not curate.
+Unfortunately, we saw lots of bad information which we did not curate.